PORTALE DELLA DIDATTICA

 This class will need foundation of signal analysis and digital transmission as well as general knowledge of the Internet structure.Moreover, fundamental skill in computer programming are needed.
 If selected students will miss some of the prerequisites, specific summary session on selected topics will be organized.

-This class will need foundation of signal analysis and digital transmission.
-A general knowledge of the Internet structure is welcome but not requested.
-Moreover, fundamental skill in computer programming are needed.
-To support students with different background, recap lectures on fundamental of optical communications and data networks will be provided to enable all the students to profitably follow the following lectures, independently of their background.
+* Foundations of signal analysis and digital transmission are required. * General knowledge of the Internet structure is welcome but not mandatory. * Fundamental skills in computer programming are needed. * To support students with different backgrounds, recap lectures on the fundamentals of optical communications and data networks will be provided.
+These will enable all students to follow the subsequent lectures profitably, regardless of their initial background.

 • Introduction to Python and Github • Introduction of optical communications and networking • Abstraction of disaggregated optical networks • Abstraction of data transport: fiber propagation and amplification • Optimization • Controlling

-Class introduction - Introduction to Python - Recap lectures on fundamental of optical communications and data networks - Optical Transport networks Tranponder Fiber propagation optical amplification ROADAMS Quality of transmission - Network abstraction as a weigthed graph (digital twin) - Network control protocols and data structures - Network operations - Open network control and management by open network operating system - Machine learning in network control - Introduction to quantum-communications and networking NOTE: 1) All lectures are based on powerpoint presentation and fully compatible with remote lecturing 2) all topics will be applied in hands-on virtual laboratories that the students will be required to develop on their own laptopt exploiting opensource software (Pycharm or similar) and GitHub repository.
-Virtual laboratiores are seamless compatible with remote teaching
+* Class introduction * Introduction to Python * Recap lectures on fundamentals of optical communications and data networks * The concept of Digital Twin * Optical Transport Networks * Transponders * Fiber propagation * Optical amplification * ROADMs * Quality of transmission * Open network abstraction as a weighted graph (digital twin) * Open network control protocols and data structures * Network operations * Open network control and management with open network operating systems, open protocols, and open APIs * Machine learning in network control * Introduction to quantum communications and networking NOTE: 1.
+All lectures are based on PowerPoint presentations and are fully compatible with remote lecturing.
+2. All topics will be applied in hands-on virtual laboratories that students will be required to develop on their own laptops using open-source software (PyCharm or similar) and GitHub repositories.
+Virtual laboratories are seamlessly compatible with remote teaching.

 The exam opens to the students the possibility to prosecute in master's thesis works perfomed within the Telecom Infraproject in collaborations with vendors and operators, as for instance in developing open API abtracting physical layer functionalities with an open network opearating systems (e.g, ONOS) and testing them in the open harware availlable in th eoptical communications lab of PoliTo.